 The competition chairs used in the wheelchair classes incorporate a number of modifications to aid players.
 What modifications to the backrest and wheels allow players to twist backward when they return the shuttlecock?Answer

 A：A low backrest is used to avoid interference with a player's movement.
-In addition, two extra caster-wheels added to the rear of the wheelchair prevent it overturning when the player reaches backwards to hit the shuttlecock.
+In addition, extra caster-wheels added to the rear of the wheelchair prevent it overturning when the player reaches backwards to hit the shuttlecock.

 - Yoyogi National Stadium